mjwarrior/houserules/README.MARCJOSEPH.md

 1. Any items in the car that belong to you, and are used, will remain your property.
 If the vehicle is revoked, any and all items inside the car that are yours must be returned or compensated for accordingly.

 ## Permission
 1. Permission is granted if a pull request is accepted.
+The pull request must be made in the file named "REQUESTLOG.MARCJOSEPH.md.
+On a pull request issue the date and time it was made on top of the passenger or destinations name.